 Cisco VIM upgrade is supported with pods that are in connected or air-gapped mode.
-Ensure that you select one method and stay with it for the entire upgrade MOP.
+Ensure that you select one method and stay with it for the entire upgrade.

-Upgrading of Cisco VIM 3.2.x to Cisco VIM 4.2.3 is not supported.

-In case of upgrade failure, do not try to recover the cloud by yourself.
+- Upgrading Cisco VIM 3.4.x to Cisco VIM 4.4.2 is supported via a two-stage process: upgrade 3.4.x to 3.6.6, then upgrade 3.6.6 to 4.4.2. - Upgrading of Cisco VIM 4.2.x to Cisco VIM 4.4.x is supported. - Plan to upgrade the Unified Management independent of the Cisco VIM upgrade. - In case of upgrade failure, do not try to recover the cloud by yourself.
 For more information on recovery, contact Cisco Support.